mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <figure>
   <img src="http://placehold.it/640x480" alt="video showing how to create reflections">
-  <figcaption>Depending on the chop of the water you may want to slightly zig-zag your smudges to distort the reflected mountain and trees.</figcaption>
+  <figcaption>[Video tutorial of creating reflections with Blend] Depending on the chop of the water you may want to slightly zig-zag your smudges to distort the reflected mountain and trees.</figcaption>
 </figure>

 To finish things off select the pencil tool to sketch in waves, foam, and other details.
 Feel free to redraw any trees and shoreline you may have mistakenly blended when creating the water reflections.